 As Florida's population continues to grow, there is an increased need for new roads and the expansion of existing roads and utilities.
 While governmental entities usually first attempt to negotiate for the voluntary acquisition of private property, these same entities must often resort to the power of “eminent domain” to acquire private property necessary for a project.
 Eminent domain is the power given to the government to take or “condemn” private property for public use.

-We have also advised and represented property owners regarding their rights.
 A property owner whose property is being condemned should hire a law firm that is knowledgeable and experienced in eminent domain.
 Because the taking of property can have great consequences, the U.S. Constitution and Florida Constitution impose strict legal conditions on the process and require that full compensation be paid to the property owner.
 Property “owners” may also include persons leasing the property or others who may claim other types of legal interests in the property.
 Sometimes, business owners may be eligible for damages to their business operating on the property taken.
 At de la Parte & Gilbert, we take a team approach which includes working with appraisers, land use planners, engineers, accountants and contractors to develop trial and valuation strategies to give the property owner a fair and equitable result.

 Our firm also has extensive environmental and administrative experience which is invaluable because many eminent domain cases involve regulatory issues which can impact the value of the property and the amount of money that can be recovered.